 The artists mostly painted over 14th and 15th March – I was there on both afternoons watching them at work, so one thing a little different from my usual street art hunting is that I actually got to see the artists at work and watch the artworks progress, instead of just seeing the final art pieces.
 It’s amazing how much the artwork can evolve over just one day!
 Here are a couple of the works in progress that I caught.
 You can head over to HKwalls Facebook page to see how the actual final works turned out – they also painted at Stanley Market so if you’re headed to that area, maybe check it out!

 I also spotted other older street art and graffiti works in the area as well alongside the HKwalls works, I haven’t been able to identify all the works, but here’s where you might see some of these works!
-Scroll down right to the bottom for the Google Map!
+Use the handy dandy menu here to navigate.

 I suggest starting from the top along Caine Road and then climbing down the stairs of Upper Station Street.
 Tai On Terrace is on the left as you descend – explore the walls around those blocks and then head down to Po Hing Fong Street and walk along the side of Blake Gardens back to the bottom of the stairs at Upper Station Street.